 If we count the population employed, India is largely an agrarian country.
 Nearly 50 percent of Indian population depends on agriculture and allied activities for livelihood.
-But if contribution to GDP is taken as the parameter, India is predominantly a service economy, and service sector has near 60 percent share of total GDP.
-Whatever way we see India, there is no doubt that India lacks behind in one sector : The Manufacturing Sector.
-Yes, this structural problem of Indian economy is highlighted by many economists for many years, and all previous governments had taken some steps to boost manufacturing.
+But if contribution to GDP is taken as the parameter, India is predominantly a service economy, and the service sector has near 60 percent share of total GDP.
+Whatever way we see India, there is no doubt that India lags behind in one sector: The Manufacturing Sector.
+Yes, this structural problem of the Indian economy has been highlighted by many economists for many years, and all previous governments have taken some steps to boost manufacturing.
 The Make in India Initiative by the present government is a big step in this direction, towards making India, an investment hub for manufacturing.

 What is Make In India?